emicklei/melrose/docs/daw.md

 # Digital Audio Workstation (DAW)

-`Melrōse` itself does not produce any sound; instead it sends MIDI messages to connected software, such as a DAW.
+`Melrōse` itself does not produce any sound.
+Instead, it sends MIDI messages to connected hardware or software, such as a DAW.
 There are many open-source and commercial products that provide synthesized sounds for many software instruments.

 We have tested `Melrōse` with only a few such products: